DLFDK/lythfrederiksen-com/src/posts/14-09-2022/_index.md

 <div class="step">
     <h3>STEP 1</h3>
-    <p>Each image we wish to load this way gets a special class - let’s call it Lazyfit - and the image-URL is put in the data-src attribute while the regular src-attribute is left empty.
+    <p>Each image we wish to load this way gets a special class - let’s call it lazyfit - and the image-URL is put in the data-src attribute while the regular src-attribute is left empty.
 Make sure the image-element has its final size even when empty.
 Note how the URL in data-src contains a placeholder (width) that will later be replaced.
 A placeholder for height can be added too - it will depend on how you want the image CDN to deliver the image.</p>
 </div>

 ```html